- There are no academic entry criteria for this programme.

 - You must submit a logbook detailing your outdoor experience, particularly snowsport riding/skiing experience, and any formal instruction.
 Download the Excel version or PDF version.

-- All applicants are required to provide two references who are able to provide evidence of your good character, your personal attributes, and your appropriateness to undertake the programme for snowsport instruction.
+- You'll need to complete a conviction declaration, and provide two references (who are able to provide evidence of your good character, your personal attributes, and your appropriateness to undertake the programme for snowsport instruction).

 English Language requirements